 Barbecue in eastern Alabama tends more toward the Carolinas style, with orange-colored barbecue sauces combining vinegar, mustard, and tomato.
 Pork is the most popular barbecue meat in east Alabama.

 One emblematic aspect of Alabama barbecue is a white sauce of mayonnaise, apple cider vinegar, lemon juice, black pepper, and salt.
 It was created in Decatur by Robert Gibson at Big Bob Gibson’s Bar-B-Q restaurant in 1925.
 The white sauce has evolved from a kitchen staple to a table condiment, and its use has expanded beyond chicken, with diners often squirting it on pork shoulder.
 Originally, cooks dunked chickens in the sauce and employees joked that chickens were baptized in it.

 Northern Alabama ‘Q is also unusual by its preferred meat – chicken (a logical choice given the region’s many chicken production farms and facilities).
-Smoked chicken drizzled with this sauce is truly a revelation of flavor and is well worth trying, my Citizens!
+Smoked chicken drizzled with this sauce is truly a revelation of flavor and is well worth trying, !

 The sauce is also very tasty as a dunking sauce for pretzels, and my version of the classic quaternary of ingredients adds a bit of additional apple cider, some ground celery seeds as a heretical but delicious touch and ups the horseradish and garlic quotient to my taste.

 Citizens, you have probably noticed we don’t use ads here on TFD.

 YOUR support is what keeps the lights on – I can no longer afford to absorb the nearly $1000 per month it costs to keep the site running smoothly, including marketing expenses, etc.